Marwa7246/covid-dashboard/README.md

 ## Functionalities

-- View COVID-19 statistics for world-wide and Canada.
+- View COVID-19 statistics for different countries.
-- View COVID-19 news for world-wide and Canada.
+- View COVID-19 news for different countries.
 - Register and login to add/delete countries as your favourites.
-- Post login, view your favourite country's COVID-19 statistics and news.
+- Login to view your favourite country's COVID-19 statistics and news.
+- Get SMS alerts

 ## Getting Started